 - Healthy Fat

-But, this doesn’t mean that all almond flour cookies are healthy.
-It also depends on how much sugar, type of sugar, and ingredients are mixed to them.
+But this doesn’t mean that all almond flour cookies are healthy.
+It also depends on how much sugar, type of sugar, and ingredients are mixed into them.

 Here, I am sharing healthy peanut butter cookies with almond flour made with no eggs, no dairy, and refined sugar-free.